Insight Tarot - iOS App

 Once all cards are drawn, the AI begins building the summary, shown at the bottom.

-Final Reading
+Summarized Reading

-Multi-Card Readings: Transcript + Exit
+Multi-Card Reading: Transcript + Exit

 Initial Screens